- What is it?

 Women who suffer with vulvodynia report burning, stinging, irritation and rawness in the area.
 For some, this pain affects the whole vulva, for others it is localized to one area.
 Pain may be constant or episodic, often when triggered by tampon insertion, sexual activity or exercise, especially bicycling.

-It is estimated that up to 16 percent of women—roughly 13 million—will suffer with chronic vulvar pain at some point in their lives.
+It is estimated that approximately 15 percent of women will suffer with chronic vulvar pain at some point in their lives.

-As with other chronic pain conditions, the unrelenting nature of vulvodynia, its negative impact on a woman's quality of life and ability to perform daily activities and the challenges encountered in its diagnosis and treatment, may lead to depression, anxiety, fatigue and low self-image, especially related to a woman's sexuality.
+As with other chronic pain conditions, the unrelenting nature of vulvodynia has a negative impact on a woman's quality of life and ability to perform daily activities.
+The challenges encountered in its diagnosis and treatment may lead to depression, anxiety, fatigue and low self-image, especially related to a woman's sexuality.

-The goal of treatment is to manage pain, restore normal activities, improve quality of life and prevent recurrence of symptoms.
+There is no "cure" for vulvodynia.
+The goal of treatment is to manage pain, restore normal activities, and improve quality of life.

 Treatment may include a combination of advice on vulvar tissue care, oral and/or topical medications, nerve blocks, physical therapy, biofeedback, dietary modifications, counseling and, in some cases, surgery.
 Many therapies recommended to promote general health may also be recommended with traditional medical approaches for people in chronic pain.
 These therapies include acupuncture, massage therapy, relaxation techniques, biofeedback and cognitive behavioral therapy.